ElisaWirsching/ElisaWirsching.github.io/research.md

 	<li>
 		<b>Fiscal Crisis and Gender Pay Gap in the Bureaucracy</b><br>
 		<i>with Hye Young You and Kyuwon Lee</i><br>
 		<b>Abstract:</b> How does a fiscal crisis change the gender pay gap in a bureaucracy?
-To answer this ques-
-tion, we exploit the sudden budget crisis in Massachusetts (MA) in 2015 and examine how methods that governments employ to downsize their agencies-increasing senior officials' discretion in setting compensation and adopting individualized negotiations-have unequal impacts on government employees.
-Using 1.4 million observations of detailed individual- level data about public employees in the MA state government for the period 2010-2020, we find that the fiscal crisis increased the gender pay gap in executive agencies by 2.4 percentage points.
-Consequently, women earned significantly less than their comparable male counter- parts after the fiscal crisis.
-We also find that there is significant variation in the gender pay
-gap: women in more senior positions and women who work in agencies with smaller shares of female employees (public safety and transportation) experienced the largest gender pay gap. <br>
+To answer this question, we exploit the sudden budget crisis in Massachusetts (MA) in 2015 and examine how methods that governments employ to downsize their agencies - increasing senior officials' discretion in setting compensation and adopting individualized negotiations - have unequal impacts on government employees.
+Using 1.4 million observations of detailed individual-level data about public employees in the MA state government for the period 2010-2020, we find that the fiscal crisis increased the gender pay gap in executive agencies by 2.4 percentage points.
+Consequently, women earned significantly less than their comparable male counter-parts after the fiscal crisis.
+We also find that there is significant variation in the gender pay gap: women in more senior positions and women who work in agencies with smaller shares of female employees (public safety and transportation) experienced the largest gender pay gap. <br>
 	</li><br>

 	<li>